 Activities of the Audit Committee during the year

-During 2015, in addition to its usual schedule of work, the Committee focused on three key elements:
+During 2016, in addition to its usual schedule of work, the Audit Committee focused on two key elements:

-- The effectiveness of the Group’s internal audit processes, which was supported by an independent quality assessment by PwC;
+- The effectiveness of the Group‘s internal audit processes; and

 - The integrity of financial reporting;

 - Internal control and risk management systems including monitoring the effectiveness of internal audit;

 - The appointment, independence and effectiveness of the external auditor, including the policy relating to non-audit work and policy relating to employment of former staff of the external auditor;